Jon Giesler

-Jon William Giesler (born December 23, 1956) is a former American football player.
-He played 10 seasons, principally at the offensive left tackle position, for the Miami Dolphins of the National Football League (NFL) from 1979 to 1988.
+Jon William Giesler (born December 23, 1956) is an American former professional football player for the Miami Dolphins of the National Football League (NFL).
+He played 10 seasons, principally at the offensive left tackle position, for the Dolphins from 1979 to 1988.
 He played college football at the University of Michigan from 1975 to 1978.

-Early years
+Early life

 Giesler was born in Toledo, Ohio, in 1956.
 He grew up in Woodville, Ohio, a town of approximately 2,000 people, located 30 minutes southeast of Toledo.
 He attended Woodmore High School in Elmore, Ohio.
 He played for the football and track teams and won the Ohio state championship in the shot put.

 University of Michigan

 In 1975, Giesler enrolled at the University of Michigan where he played college football for head coach Bo Schembechler's Michigan Wolverines football teams from 1975 to 1978.
 Giesler began his career as a defensive tackle but was converted to an offensive tackle as a junior.
 During his junior year, Giesler was a backup to Mike Kenn at the offensive left tackle position and started two games for the 1977 Michigan Wolverines football team.

-As a senior, Giesler started all 12 games at left tackle for the 1978 Michigan Wolverines football team that compiled a 10-1 regular season record, won the Big Ten Conference championship, and lost to USC in the 1979 Rose Bowl.
+As a senior, Giesler started all 12 games at left tackle for the 1978 Michigan Wolverines football team that compiled a 10–1 regular season record, won the Big Ten Conference championship, and lost to USC in the 1979 Rose Bowl.
 Led by Giesler and John Arbeznik, Michigan's 1978 offensive line led the way for Harlan Huckleby, Russell Davis, Rick Leach and others to tally 3,241 rushing yards (294.6 yards per game).
 At the end of the 1978 season, Giesler was selected as a first-team offensive tackle on the 1978 All-Big Ten Conference football team.